Knole: Knole since 1700

-Lionel Sackville was a key supporter of the Hanoverian Succession and was rewarded by George I with the Garter in 1714 and the dukedom of Dorset in 1720.
+Lionel Sackville was a key supporter of the Hanoverian Succession and was rewarded by George I with the Order of the Garter in 1714 and the dukedom of Dorset in 1720.
 In 1730, Sir Robert Walpole appointed him lord lieutenant of Ireland.
 Much later, in 1757, he was attacked in Knole Park by a mob protesting against the Militia Bill.
 However, he was saved by the arrival of a small cavalry force and died peacefully in Knole House in 1765.
 His wife, Elizabeth, had been a maid of honour to Queen Anne.
-Her great friend, Lady Betty Germain(e), lived at Knole for such a long time that her bedroom, sitting room and china closet are, to this day, named after her.
+Her great friend, Lady Elizabeth Germain, lived at Knole for such a long time that her bedroom, sitting room and china closet are, to this day, named after her.

-Lionel's son, Charles, 2nd duke of Dorset, only survived his father by four years, but his grandson the 3rd Duke, was a much more significant character for Knole.
+Lionel's son, Charles Sackville, 2nd Duke of Dorset, only survived his father by four years, but his grandson John Sackville, 3rd Duke of Dorset was a much more significant character for Knole.
 An avid collector with the means to satisfy his acquisitiveness, he not only brought back various old masters from his Grand Tour in 1770, but also became a discerning patron for contemporary artists.
-Sir Joshua Reynolds painted a full-length portrait and the duke also acquired several other paintings by Reynolds, eleven of which are still on display in the Reynolds Room.
+Sir Joshua Reynolds painted a full-length portrait and the Duke also acquired several other paintings by Reynolds, eleven of which are still on display in the Reynolds Room.

-John Frederick's only son, George, the fourth duke, died in 1815 aged 21, and Knole was then left by the 3rd Duke's widow in 1825 to their daughter Mary, Countess of Plymouth.
-She died childless in 1864, leaving it to her sister Countess De La Warr and her heirs male.
-It ultimately passed to the latter's fourth son, Mortimer Sackville-West, 1st Baron Sackville and thence to his successors.
+John Frederick's only son, George Sackville, 4th Duke of Dorset, died in 1815 aged 21, and Knole was then left by the third Duke's widow in 1825 to their daughter Mary, Countess of Plymouth.
+She died childless in 1864, leaving it to her sister Elizabeth Sackville-West, Countess De La Warr and her heirs male.
+It ultimately passed to the latter's fourth son, Mortimer Sackville-West, 1st Baron Sackville, and thence to his successors.
 However, Lord Sackville's resources were insufficient to maintain the house and its possessions.
 He began selling a number of the heirlooms to enable him to keep the estate going.